 - 2 teaspoons ground coriander

-- 4 teaspoons grapeseed oil or other high flash point oil such as canola oil
+- 4 teaspoons canola oil or vegetable oil

 - 2 teaspoons white-wine vinegar

 - 4 large scallions (or 6 small), trimmed

 - 1/2 cup mango chutney, large pieces chopped